discretize/discretize-guides/fractals/nightmare/index.md

 ## Second set of altars <Item id="50082" text="false"/><Item id="24658" text="false"/>
 Again, pull all enemies to the center (wait for the <Specialization name="mesmer"/> to cast <Skill id="10186"/>) and kill them there.
 The mobs at the left altar (West) can be aggroed with a simple projectile, the mobs on the right side (East) need to be pulled with <Skill id="14381"/> (Longbow), <Skill id="5491"/> (Staff) or by teleporting up and jumping down.

 Both side altars can easily be capped by a single person after another player has pulled down the mobs.
+Please note that you have to wait until the mobs are down before teleporting elsewhere to prevent them from running back.

 Contrary to the first set of altars, respawning *Veteran Hallucinations* counteract capping here.
 Use <Control name="pull"/> to grab them out of the central altar and always have a positive amount of players inside.